TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Tags/Index.rst

 <TYPOLIST> is used to create bullet-lists

-<GRAFIX> will create a gif-file 90x10 pixels where the text is the
+<GRAFIX> will create an image file 90x10 pixels where the text is the
 content of the tag.

 <PIC> lets us place an image in the text.
 The content of the tag